 70,000 years ago!
 When the ancestors of modern humans left Africa for Indian Subcontinent what would have first attracted them is the lush green environment fed by region’s greatest gift of nature, the monsoon.
 Over a few thousand years they were spread and adapted to various geographical regions.
-Over thousands of years sustaining in their own environment they created unique indigenous knowledge system, where understanding of local geography and accordingly developing ways of life constituted major aspects.
-Today, when the world is intertwined between development and environment, many of us are drawn to think how the adivasi knowledge system can be implemented as critical models for earth’s sustenance.
+Over thousands of years sustaining in their own environment, they created unique indigenous knowledge systems, where the understanding of local geography and accordingly developing ways of life constituted major aspects.
+Today, when the world is intertwined between development and environment, many of us are drawn to think of how the adivasi knowledge system can be implemented as critical models for earth’s sustenance.

 The View of Niyamgiri from Chatikona

-Once upon a time the earth was heavily populated.
+Once upon a time, the earth was heavily populated.
 There was not enough land for cultivation and space for people to live in.
 As there was no alternative for the tribe, once people complained to Dharam Devata, the Sun God, who was their king.
 Dharam Devata was moved and immediately set up a committee to discuss a plan.
 They agreed upon an idea – destroying the entire universe and all living creatures in it and then create a new one in its place.

 An antelope, which was soon to give birth, heard this conversation.